Booklist

 By Margarita Engle

-In this stirring novel, love and conservation intertwine as two teens go on a “transformative journey celebrating the power of overcoming personal struggles to make a lasting impact.
+In this stirring novel, love and conservation intertwine as two teens embark on a transformative journey that celebrates the power of overcoming personal struggles to make a lasting impact.